Simsso/Haskell-Studies/README.md

 This statement will not bottom out `case undefined of { _ -> False}` whereas `case undefined of { DEFAULT -> False }` cannot be simplified by the compiler and will result in an error.

+There are some compiler options available that allow for observation of the interpretation of the Haskell code (_core dump_).
+For instance `:set -ddump-simpl` or `:set -dsuppress-all`.

 **Call strategies** are _call by value_, i.e. evaluation of an argument before passing it to a function, and _call by reference_ arguments are not necessarily evaluated. _Call by need_ ensures that expressions are only evaluated once.

-A **thunk** is used to reference suspended computations that might be performed or computed at a later point in your program.
+A **thunk** is used to reference suspended computations that might be performed or computed at a later point in a program.

 The `trace` function in `Debug.Tace` allows for logging at places, where the `IO` type is not present.
 That way, evaluation can be debugged.
 For instance `let a = trace "a" 1` would log `"a"`, as soon as `a` is being evaluated.

-Writing pointfree functions allows for caching, as can be seen in the following example:
+**Writing pointfree functions allows for caching**, as can be seen in the following example:
 ```haskell
 import Debug.Trace